 2. Owyhee Canyonlands

 One of the last untouched desert frontiers in America, full of hoodoos, stone towers, and delicate ravines.
-The Owyhee Canyonlands are often compared to the landscapes of Utah albeit not as extensive.
+The Owyhee Canyonlands are often compared to the national parks and landscapes of Utah albeit not as extensive.

 Popular among hikers, rock climbers, and river rafters though not many people actually make it out this far due to rough and remote roads.
 Definitely one of the most beautiful and unique places to visit in Oregon.